geoffreylitt/convivial-paper/paper.md

 ### Sloppy augmentation

 "Sloppy programming" [@little2010] tools like Chickenfoot [@bolin2005] and Coscripter [@leshed2008] enable users to create scripts that perform actions like filling in text boxes and clicking buttons, without directly interacting with the DOM.
 Users express the desired page elements in natural, informal terms (e.g. writing "the username box" to represent the textbook closest to the label "username"), and then using heuristics to determine which elements most likely match the user's intent.
 This approach allows for expressing a wide variety of commands with minimal training, but it also has downsides.
-It is difficult to know whether a command will consistently work over time (in addition to changes to the website, changes to the heuristics can also cause problems), and it is not easy for users to discover the space of possible commands.
+It is difficult to know whether a command will consistently work over time (in addition to changes to the website, changes to the heuristics can also cause problems), and it is not easy for users to discover the space of possible commands [@little2010].

 Wildcard offers a sharp contrast to sloppy programming, instead choosing to expose a high degree of structure through the familiar spreadsheet table.
 Wildcard offers more consistency: for example, clicking a sort header will always work correctly as long as the site adapter is maintained.
 Wildcard also offers clearer affordances for what types of actions are possible, or, crucially, what actions are _not_ possible, which is useful to know.
 On the other hand, Wildcard cannot offer coverage of all websites, and has a narrower range of possible actions than sloppy tools.
 We expect that with enough site adapters and formulas, these downsides can be mitigated.

-*Copy of the sloppy contrast that used to be earlier:*

-Layering a structured view on top of an existing application is not the only option available.
-"Sloppy programming" systems like Chickenfoot [@bolin2005] and CoScripter [@leshed2008] forego the intermediate layer of structure, instead allowing users to create scripts in an informal language and then perform fuzzy pattern matching to find elements in the DOM.
-For example, to find a button after a textbox in Chickenfoot, the user could type `click(find(“button just after textbox”))`.
-These designs allow for expressing a wide range of operations, but they don't explicitly indicate what operations are possible—the user can only see the original page and imagine the possibilities.
-In contrast, Wildcard provides affordances that clearly suggest the availability of certain actions (e.g. sorting, editing a cell, adding a column with a derived value), especially to users who are familiar with spreadsheets.
-In addition to giving users more certainty about whether a modification is possible, these affordances might improve discoverability and give users new ideas for things to try.
-"Sloppy programming" does give end-users greater access to modify the apps that they use, but does not seem to provide them with a deeper understanding of those apps or how they relate to each other, so the apps are more likely to remain siloed.

 ## Spreadsheet-based app builders